California Residential

 occupants.

-Service of the Summons and Complaint must
+Service of the Summons and Complaint must be

-be accomplished before any other steps may
+accomplished before any other steps may be

-be taken.
-This is almost always
+taken.
+This is almost always accomplished

-accomplished by a registered process
+by a registered process server.
+This is

-proceeding that there is no substitute for
+there is no substitute for the employment of

-service of process may be accomplished,
+of the different ways service of process may

-although any mentally competent adult may
+be accomplished, although any mentally

 Default